Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process synchronization/Deadlock/Deadlock Prevention.md

 ##### Circular Wait:

-*  Prevent the formation of circular chains
+*  Prevent the formation of circular chains of processes waiting for resources.
+* In order to avid this, we need to assign resources to process